Bring Education & Prevent Trafficking in rural Nepal

-The project is being led by Anjali Tamang, a survivor-activist who is a member of this tribal community.
+The project is being led by Anjali Tamang, a survivor-activist who is a member of this indigenous community.
 Anjali was herself trafficked to India at the age of twelve.
-She has been sponsored by HFC for her education and college for the last eight years, and recently co-authored a book about her life story with Sarah (Standing in the Way).
+She has been sponsored by HFC for her education and college for the last eight years, and co-authored a book about her life story with Sarah (Standing in the Way).
 In addition to having a deep, personal understanding of the issue and culture, Anjali is also a skilled and passionate educator.

 The students are members of the Tamang indigenous community.
 The community is extremely poor, because they are subsistence farmers and the land is mountainous and not very fertile.
 Nepal anti-trafficking experts estimate that 7 out of 10 girls sex trafficking victims are from indigenous communities.
 Girls from the Tamang community, who were historically forced to serve as courtesans to the rulers in Kathmandu, make up most of the victims of sex trafficking to India and other countries.
 Over the past two decades, trafficking of Tamang girls to India has become normalized and very common, to the point where virtually every family has daughters or wives in the brothels of India.